We’re upgrading the car park payment machines at Blickling Estate

 Why are you replacing the current machines?

-This project will replace all the car park machines at the National Trust with solutions that are more fit for purpose.
+The current parking machines were out of contract in late 2025, and unfortunately, continuing with the existing system was no longer a viable option.
+These changes have been introduced to ensure we can offer a reliable service that's more fit for purpose for all our visitors into the future.
 We understand that there’s wide demand for more ways to pay, and the new machines will include the ability to pay by contactless to make it easier for visitors.
 Payments and membership scans can also be made via the JustPark app.

 What is the JustPark app?